geoffreyp/geoffreyp.github.io/README.md

 ```

+#### Additional configuration

+- _(optional, if you want to use the contact form)_ edit the line 212 in your `homepage.yml` file, to customize your mail address.
+Sign up in [formspree](https://formspree.io) to redirect mails to your own.

 ## Troubleshooting

 This theme is a version of the one found on my website [adriamoreno.info](https://www.adrianmoreno.info).
 If you run into trouble, [you can check the code on my website](https://github.com/zetxek/adrianmoreno.info) for reference.